noleme/noleme-flow/README.md

 Upon running this should print `856`.

-Note that `lumio-flow` doesn't provide any `Generator` implementation, but the IterableGenerator class mentioned above could be implemented the following way:
+Note that `noleme-flow` doesn't provide any `Generator` implementation, but the IterableGenerator class mentioned above could be implemented the following way:

 ```java
 public class IterableGenerator<T> implements Generator<T>